+Each rider needs to be well trained, and physically ready for the challenge.
 Each day is 100-150kms, some of it flat, some mountainous.
-It may rain, it may shine, whatever the weather the ride goes on if safe.
 Why do KIWL riders keep coming back?
-Because it is a significant personal achievement, they experience the emotion of meeting the kids for whom they are raising funds, and they ride through breathtaking scenery mostly on quiet country roads.
-And, get fit while making new cycling friends!
+The camaraderie, the significant personal achievement, they meet the kids for whom they are raising funds, and they ride through breathtaking scenery.

 Is The KIWL 500 For You?

-You don't have to be an elite cyclist, it's a tour not a race.
-Beginners can do it but must commit to training hard in the 6 months prior.
-You need the will to achieve sufficient levels of fitness, and have a functional road bike.
-It is a challenging endurance ride including significant climbs over mountain passes.
+You don't have to be an elite cyclist, it's not a race.
+Less experienced cyclists can do it but they must commit to training hard in the months prior.
+It is not suitable for total beginners.
+You need to be fit and have an adequate road bike.
+It is a challenging endurance ride.

 What Is Expected of a Participant?